josephjaspers/blackcat_tensors/docs/README.md

 #### Concept Index

 BlackCat Tensors attempts to align itself with the design of the C++ standard library to facilitate predictable syntax, and integration with the standard template library.
-Its design and documentation is divided amongst module-like componenets that are frequently concepts of the standard library.
+Its design and documentation is divided amongst module-like components that are frequently concepts of the standard library.

 |Index| Concept | Brief |
 | --- | --- | --- |